 There is often a high social and private return to public investments in the poor, but relatively little is known about how to induce governments to increase it (World Bank, 2004).
 A natural experiment in Brazil in 1998 reveals that making the process of voting simpler can greatly increase the voice of the poor, since they on average the least educated.
-Low education is common: according to the latest data available before 1998, only 58% of individuals over 24 years of age had completed 4th grade.
-Brazil requires all citizens to vote, and an interactive, electronic voting procedure effectively enfranchised 11% of the voters by reducing error-ridden ballots that had to be thrown away.
+Shortage of electronic ballot machines caused the government to create a threshold in municipality size above which electronic ballot machines were provided in 1998, and below which they were not.
+This makes it possible to identify the impact of the machines by comparing outcomes for municipalities just above and just below the threshold.
+Brazil requires all citizens to vote, but in 1998, only about 58% of individuals over 24 years of age had completed fourth grade.
+Fujiwara (2015) estimates that introduction of an interactive, electronic voting procedure, which gave voters immediate feedback and the opportunity to correct mistakes, effectively enfranchised 11% of the voters by reducing error-ridden ballots that would otherwise have been thrown away.
+As a result, political power in municipalities shifted to pro-poor parties.
+There was an increase of 34% in public funding by municipalities on public health care, which is used primarily by the poor.
+The increase in spending increased by 7 percentage points the number of pregnant women receiving regular pre-natal care, and decreased by 7% the number of low birthweight babies.
+Low birthweight has a large impact on the quality of life of an individual, particularly in poor countries.

-4 The official names were the Behavioral Insights Team and the Social and Behavioral Sciences Team (SBST).
+&lt;sup>4 The official names were the Behavioral Insights Team and the Social and Behavioral Sciences Team (SBST).